Vestibular physiotherapy: A vital component of treatment in disorders of the balance system

 Vestibular physiotherapy is physical therapy that helps in the correction of disorders of the balance system and in the improvement of body’s balance mechanism.
 Some ailments respond to medical treatment, some to surgery and some to physical therapy.
 Vestibular disorders respond very well to physical therapy and treatment of vestibular disorders is never complete without physical therapy.
-This of course is not to undermine the role of specific drugs for specific disorders like diuretics in Meniere’s disease, steroids in vestibular neuritis etc.as discussed in chapter 3
+This of course is not to undermine the role of specific drugs for specific disorders like diuretics in Meniere’s disease, steroids in vestibular neuritis, migraine prophylactics in vestibuar migraine etc.

 A two-pronged approach for vestibular disorders

-Vestibular disorders respond best to a two-pronged approachcomprising of medical therapy and physical therapy (Figure 5.1); surgery has a very minor (if at all any) role.
+Vestibular disorders respond best to a two-pronged approachcomprising of medical therapy and physical therapy (Figure 1); surgery has a very minor (if at all any) role and is reserved for very special and rare cases like acoustic neuroma, superior semi-circular canal dehiscence (SSCD) etc.

 - Medical therapythat is directed to treat the underlying medical disorder that is causing the vertigo/imbalance e.g., steroids for vestibular neuritis, diuretics for Meniere’s disease, psychotropic drugs SSRIs/benzodiazepines for psychogenic vertigo, migraine prophylactic drugs for Vertiginous migraine etc.